Image

 Type of results

-This option allows you to choose between (1) standardized (default), (2) unstandardized, and (3) mean-centered PLS-SEM out comes.
+This option allows you to choose between (1) standardized (default), (2) unstandardized, and (3) mean-centered PLS-SEM outcomes.
 These settings affect the construct scores provided by the PLS-SEM algorithm and the estimated coefficients (e.g. standardized coefficients in structural model or unstandardized coefficients with intercept in the structural model).

 Initial Outer Weights